saloonphp/saloon/.github/README.md

 # Saloon – Your Lone Star of your API integrations

-A Laravel/PHP package that helps you build beautiful API integrations and SDKs 🤠
+A PHP package that helps you build beautiful API integrations and SDKs 🤠

 ![Build Status](https://github.com/sammyjo20/saloon/actions/workflows/tests.yml/badge.svg)